Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/README.md

 ### Exceptions

-The `analyze` methods throw exception [HttpResponseException](https://learn.microsoft.com/java/api/com.azure.core.exception) when the service responds with a non-success HTTP status code.
+The `analyze` methods throw [HttpResponseException](https://learn.microsoft.com/java/api/com.azure.core.exception) when the service responds with a non-success HTTP status code.
 The exception's `getResponse().getStatusCode()` will hold the HTTP response status code.
 The exception's `getMessage()` contains a detailed message that will allow you to diagnose the issue:

 ```java
 try {